Polyrific-Inc/OpenCatapult/docs/dev-guides/create-task-provider.md

 }
 ```

-The code above basically do three things:
+The code above basically do four things:
 - Create the angular project using `ng new`
+- Add Material UI library using `ng add`
-- Add angular components for each model
+- Add angular components for each model using `ng generate component`
 - Modify the generated components based on the model's property

-For the third part, we'd need to add some template files in our project.
+For the last part, we'd need to add some template files in our project.
 Please download the following [zip file ](../file/Template.zip), and put it into your project.
 The folder structure should like this:
 ![Project structure](../img/provider-project.jpg)

 The last thing is to call the `CodeGenerator` in the `Program.cs`: